Small Intestinal Bowel Overgrowth SIBO Nutritionist

 When treating SIBO, antibiotics are often used as the first line of treatment if you are going through the conventional route..
 However, many studies have shown that despite treatment with antibiotics, regular recurrence develops in almost half of all patients within 6 to 12 months.
 Within the nutritionist clinic, we prefer using herbal antimicrobials which have shown better outcomes however, treating just the overgrowth should be seen as one part of any treatment for more successful outcomes.
 Like most approaches within functional medicine, you need to look at the root cause and personalize every treatment.

 One area that needs to be investigated and considered is gut motility as research has shown that patients with SIBO have delays in small bowel transit time (the amount of time it takes something to move through the small bowel).
+At the Dublin Centre for Functional Medicine, we offer gut tests as well as SIBO breath tests.
 With additional support on motility and other key areas related to the digestive tract, we are able to achieve very high remission rates for SIBO.
 There are many complexities to this disease and going through a detailed history is crucial to understanding what could be causing the dysfunction.
 Our SIBO experts are on hand to guide and support you through your treatment and personalize each protocol based on your unique set of circumstances,

 Our Approach to Healing SIBO